Hunter Valley, the only place where it’s not only socially acceptable to drink wine at 10am, it’s encouraged!

 De Illius 1616 Broke Rd, Pokolbin

 With a view that would have Darryl Kerrigan say “How’s the serenity,” Audrey Wilkinson Vineyard is a must-see in the Hunter.
 Their cellar door sits on top of a foot hill over Brokenback Mountain ranges, where vineyards stretch far and wide, providing the best photo op in the valley.
-Having being established in 1896, the winery has an extensive list of wines, ranging from the party starter Moscato to the cherry noted Tempranillo.
-Helpful and passionate staff are ready to assist you with the hard decision ahead of you, all with full knowledge of the wines, and their history.
+Established in 1896, the winery has an extensive list of wines, ranging from the party starter Moscato to the cherry noted Tempranillo.
+I’m all about the sparkling shiraz from this winery.
+Don’t leave without picking up a bottle or two to take home.
 There is also a Museum adjacent to the cellar door, which will let you in on the secrets of their winemaking process, and the long history of Audrey Wilkinson.

 Audrey Wilkinson 750 De Beyers Rd, Pokolbin